Emilykidd3/algorithms/34-most-songs-in-playlist/README.md

 # Most Songs in PlayList

-In this activity you will be writing code to create a function that takes an array of numbers, each representing the duration of a song.
+write a code to create a function that takes an array of numbers, each representing the duration of a song.
 You will return the maximum number of songs present in the array that can fit into a 60 minute playlist.

 ## Instructions

-* Open [Unsolved/most-songs-in-playlist.js](Unsolved/most-songs-in-playlist.js) in your code editor -- **this is the only file you will modify in this activity.**

-  * In this file you will be writing code in the body of the `mostSongsInPlaylist` function to achieve the following:

     * Return the maximum number of elements present in the array that sums to a max of 60.